Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Diagram showing the differences between the most attractive and the most aesthetic male bodies.

 Most women prefer men who look “naturally” lean and strong.
-Think of a guy with a healthy body weight (BMI of 23–26) who lifts weights and has a flat stomach with some furtive upper abs (9–18% body fat).
+Think of a guy with a healthy body weight (BMI of 23–26.5) who lifts weights and has a flat stomach with some furtive upper abs (8–15% body fat).
 That’s realistic for us.
 That degree of muscularity is well within our genetic potential.
 That degree of leanness is healthy and sustainable.
-For many of us, an attractive physique is something we can build within a few months and happily maintain into our sixties.

 Ideal Male Body—Thanos' Bony to Beastly Ectomorph Transformation